 The Urine Metabolome database is a freely available electronic database containing detailed information about ~3100 small molecule metabolites found in human urine along with ~3900 concentration values.
 Each metabolite entry contains more than 110 data fields and many of them are hyperlinked to other databases (KEGG, PubChem, ChEBI, Chemspider, DrugBank, PDB and Uniprot).
 The information includes literature and experimentally derived chemical data, clinical data and molecular/biochemistry data.

-The Urine Metabolome database allows users to browse the data in different views, Metabolites, Concentrations and Diseases.
+The Urine Metabolome database is integrated into the Human Metabolome Database (HMDB), allowing users to browse the data in different views, Metabolites, Concentrations and Diseases.
 Users can see the basic information of the compounds, the concentrations of the compounds and the conditions associated with these concentrations.
-The Urine Metabolome database also supports extensive text, sequence, chemical structure and relational query searches.
-The Download button provides links to collected sequence, image and text files associated with the Urine Metabolome Database.
+The Human Metabolome Database also supports extensive text, sequence, chemical structure and relational query searches.
+The Download button provides links to collected sequence, image and text files.

 The Urine Metabolome database is supported by David Wishart, Departments of Computing Science & Biological Sciences, University of Alberta.